 Refer to the Governance Arrangements for Research Ethics Committees (GAfREC) guidelines for further information.

-Once you have NHS ethical approval in place please inform your Research Ethics Administrator.
+Once you have NHS ethical approval in place please inform the relevant Faculty/School Research Ethics Committee.

 HRA Confidentiality Advisory Group (CAG) approval is required for patient identifiable information collected without explicit consent.